 Eagles in the Wild

-Eagles take a variety of small animals for food and are not averse to eating carrion.
-A more spectacular method of feeding is the eagle's habit of robbing ospreys.
-By constantly harrying an osprey carrying a captured fish, the eagle forces the bird to drop the fish.
-Sometimes an eagle will grab the fish from the osprey's talons while in flight.
+Eagles take a variety of small animals for food and are not averse to eating carrion, and a spectacular method of feeding is the eagle's habit of robbing ospreys.
+By constantly harrying an osprey carrying a captured fish, the eagle forces the bird to drop the fish, and sometimes they will even grab the fish from the osprey's talons while in mid-flight.